LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    A staticarray is a container object that is not resizable.
 Staticarrays are created with a fixed size.
-Objects can be reassigned within the staticarray, but new positions can not be added or removed.
+Objects can be reassigned within the staticarray, but new positions cannot be added or removed.
 Staticarrays are designed to be as efficient as possible both in the time used to create a new object and in the memory used for the object itself.
 The elements of a staticarray are accessed randomly, like an array, with 1-based positions.